 The Comfortable Sandal

-At least in our book, a wide-leg trouser can take any look from drab to fab, but it can be difficult finding the right shoe to pair with them.
+A wide-leg trouser can take any look from drab to fab, but it can be difficult finding the right shoe to pair with them.
 A casual sandal allows the exaggerated volume of the pants to maintain their stardom while keeping the vibe chill.
 Trousers can be quite dressy, so a casual sandal provides the perfect contrast.
 Pair with walking shoes like Birkenstocks or Teva-style sandals.
 Also, flat, strappy sandals (think lace-up or flip-flop) work as long as the pants don’t excessively drag.

 The Platform Clog

 Heels will keep your trousers from dragging across the ground, and block heels will keep you sturdy.
-Pair them with your wide-leg trousers and a flowy blouse for a simple and chic look that is bound to turn heads.
+Pair them with wide-leg trousers and a flowy blouse for a simple and chic look that is bound to turn heads.

 Classics are classics for a reason.
 The loafer has had a major comeback, and we are here for it.
 Much like chunky sneakers, a sturdy loafer adds some weight to wide-leg trousers.
-These shoes keep your outfit looking cool, casual, and better yet, office appropriate.
+These shoes keep your outfit looking cool, casual, and, better yet, office appropriate.